Nonlinear Dynamics of Wind-Drift Currents at Mid-Latitudes: The nonlinear solution in Lagrangian framework

 while the third one, namely $\frac{\partial P}{\partial z}=0$ remains unchanged.\\ Adopting the Lagrangian approach (that is describing the motion of every single particle of fluid), and specifying at every time $t$ the positions

-of the horizontally moving fluid particles in terms of the depth $z$, the material variables $a,b$ and the parameters $k>0$ and $c>0$, for suitably chosen functions $d_1(z)$ and $d_2(z)$, we will show that a solution to the nonlinear ice-drift flow at the North Pole \eref{governing enqs}, \eref{1cont} satisfying the boundary conditions is given by \eref{Lag}.
-For the labeling variables, we have that $a\in\mathbb{R}$, while $b\in(b_1,b_0)$, with $b_1<b_0<0$, ensuring an exponential decay for $z\leq 0$ in \eref{Lag}.
-Writing
+of the horizontally moving fluid particles in terms of the depth $z$, the material variables $a,b$ and the parameters $k>0$ and $c>0$, for suitably chosen functions $d_1(z)$ and $d_2(z)$, we will show that a solution to the nonlinear wind-drift flow \eref{governing enqs}, \eref{1cont} satisfying the boundary conditions is given by \eref{Lag}.
+For the labeling variables, we have that $a\in\mathbb{R}$, while $b\in(b_1,b_0)$, with $b_1<b_0<0$, ensuring an exponential decay for $z\leq 0$ in \eref{Lag}.\\ Writing

 it follows that at every fixed time $t$ we have

 with inverse given by